 Hundreds of residents, from across the country and abroad, have lived and practiced at the Zen Center over the years.
 A wider sangha joins in practice on weekends and during events.
 We regularly host guests, especially members from our Poland and Iceland sanghas as well as nuns and monks visiting from Japan.
 The temple is on quiet, forested grounds near the top of Sonoma Mountain and overlooks the Valley of the Moon.

 We have four programs that individually support a different container of practice at the Zen Center.

-Accomodations are in simple rustic cabins, solo or shared, and three vegetarian meals daily are provided.
+Accommodations varies from a shared dormitory-style room with no restroom to a simple rustic room with restroom.
+Not all meals are prepared.
 Upon arrival, SMZC’s guest person will review practice schedule and detailed information about the center.
 General review of meditation instructions and zendo etiquette may be requested at the beginning of a guest stay.

 Staying at Sonoma Mountain Zen Center is an adventure, to be engaged in wholehearted practice in the midst of profound stillness.

 $70 per day (shared room no restroom) to

 $175 per day (single room with restroom) plus 5% processing fee

 Discounted monthly rate or student rate available

 Students with a serious interest in Zen training can apply to live as a resident at the center under the guidance of Jakusho Kwong-roshi.
 This program is for practitioners willing to commit at least one year to intensive practice, though two years are strongly recommended.
 We advise applicants to practice Zen at least one year before considering this commitment.